eraybasar/pesdk-docs/_guides/ios/v8/features/frames.md

 ![frame horizontal]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/horizontalFrame.png){: height="150px" .center-image }

 To create such a frame, you must use the initializer of the `Frame` class that takes a `FrameBuilder`, a thumbnail URL, a relative scale, and an identifier. `FrameBuilder` is a protocol, and its only method takes the size of the image that the frame should be applied to, and the relative scale as parameters, and returns the matching frame asset via completion block.
 The relative scale is used to describe how big the frame should be in relation to the image it will be applied to.
-Lower values result into thinner, smaller frames.
-Currently we provide only one class for that purpose, the `CustomPatchFrameBuilder`, but it is so powerful and flexible, that we were able to build all frames we needd with it.
+Lower values result in thinner, smaller frames.
+Currently we provide only one class for that purpose, the `CustomPatchFrameBuilder`, but it is so powerful and flexible, that we were able to build all frames we needed with it.
- The `CustomFrameBuilder` takes a `CustomPatchConfiguration` that holds the four groups, and theirr properties.
+The `CustomFrameBuilder` takes a `CustomPatchConfiguration` that holds the four groups, and their properties.

-Lastly, lets have a look at a real world example.
+Finally, lets have a look at a real world example.

 ![dia sample]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/dia_sample.png){: height="300px" .center-image }